 Creative writing is a great way to express yourself and your own interests in a way that benefits your career.
 Whether you wish to be a fiction writer, poet, or journalist, creative writing is a great skill to have.
 Being able to write unique works ensures an interested audience, which helps you become more successful.

-For anyone who loves to write and create, earning an MFA in Creative Writing is one of the best ways to turn your passion into a career.
+While it is possible to land creative jobs without a degree, earning an MFA in Creative Writing is one of the best ways to turn your passion into a career.
 With plenty of job opportunities and a societal demand for constant entertainment, you are sure to make a decent living.

 Attending one of the best 11 schools listed above is the best way to make sure your education is tailored to your needs.
 With options for online and on-campus degrees, you can’t go wrong with any of the best MFA in Creative Writing programs mentioned above.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.